-Please hear these words of encouragement: Your symptoms are real.
+Here are some words of encouragement: Your symptoms are real.
 Your health is worth fighting for.
-It’s okay—it’s more than okay, it’s critical—to ask for what you need.
+It’s OK — it’s more than OK, it’s critical — to ask for what you need.

-Most people aren’t born with good self-advocacy skills.
-They’re developed through practice — as though you are building a muscle.
+Most people aren’t born with self-advocacy skills.
+They’re developed through practice — as though you are building muscle.

 - you’re more likely to feel that your healthcare meets your needs and reflects your values